Bushenzie/odin-projects/README.md

 # Odin Projects
 This repository is made for projects from "The Odin Project".

-# Recipes Project
+## Recipes Project
-Project done cuz of learning GIT
+Project made due to learning GIT

-# Landing Page Project
+## Landing Page Project
-Project done cuz of learning Flexbox
+Project made due to learning Flexbox

-# Rock Paper Scissors
+## Rock Paper Scissors
-Project dont cuz of learning DOM
+Project made due to learning DOM

+## Etch-a-sketch
+Project made due to learning more events than "click"